hammaadworks/yumyum/docs/prd.md

 *   **Story 1.1: Project & CI/CD Setup**
     *   **Acceptance Criteria:** `pnpm` workspace is configured; Next.js (latest stable) is installed; `shadcn-ui` is installed; Git repo is initialized; Vercel project is linked and deploys on push to `main`; ESLint/Prettier are configured.

-*   **Story 1.2: Resilient Data Fetching & Caching Service (v6)**
+*   **Story 1.2: Modular & Resilient Data Service (v7)**
-    *   **Description:** Implement a robust "stale-while-revalidate" data fetching and caching strategy to ensure the application is fast and resilient to network errors.
-The service will prioritize showing cached data for an instant loading experience and will include a multi-level fallback system.
+    *   **Description:** Implement a modular, resilient "stale-while-revalidate" data fetching service.
+Each data type (brand, dishes, status) will be fetched and cached independently with its own configurable TTL.
+The service will support a multi-level UI fallback strategy for a graceful offline experience.
     *   **Acceptance Criteria:**
-        1.  **Caching Layer:** All fetched `brand` and `dishes` data, including the `full_menu_pic` URL, must be stored in the browser's **local storage**.
-        2.  **Instant UI Rendering:** On page load, the service must first attempt to load data from the local storage cache.
-If data exists, it is returned immediately to the UI for instant rendering.
+        1.  **Modular Caching:** `brand`, `dishes`, and `status` data must be stored in three separate local storage entries, each with its own timestamp.
+        2.  **Configurable TTLs:** The cache revalidation times (Time-To-Live) must be configurable, defaulting to: `brand` (10 minutes), `dishes` (5 minutes), and `status` (2 minutes).
-        3.  **Background Revalidation:** After returning cached data, the service must automatically trigger a background fetch to Google Sheets for fresh data.
+        3.  **Stale-While-Revalidate:** For each data type, the service must first return cached data (if available and not expired) for an instant UI load, then trigger a silent background fetch to update the cache.
-        4.  **Successful Revalidation:** If the background fetch succeeds, the local storage cache is silently updated with the new data.
-        5.  **Failed Revalidation:** If the background fetch fails, the existing stale data in the cache is kept, and the error is logged without disrupting the user.
-        6.  **Initial Load Failure (with Fallback):** On a first-time visit (or with an empty cache), if the network fetch fails, the service must check the cache for a `full_menu_pic` URL from a previous session and display it as a static image fallback.
+        4.  **Offline UI Logic - Full Experience:** If `brand` and `dishes` data are available from the cache, the full interactive menu must be rendered.
+The status indicator is displayed only if `status` data is also available.
+        5.  **Offline UI Logic - Fallback Experience:** If only `brand` data is available from the cache (and `dishes` data is missing/stale), the UI must render the `BrandHeader` and display the `full_menu_pic` as a static fallback.
-        7.  **Initial Load Failure (No Fallback):** If the cache is empty and the initial network fetch fails, a user-friendly error message must be displayed.
+        6.  **Offline UI Logic - Error Page:** In all other scenarios (e.g., `brand` data is missing), a full-page, user-friendly error message must be displayed.
-        8.  **Alerting:** All critical fetch failures must trigger an alert to the configured Lark webhook.
+        7.  **Alerting:** All critical fetch failures must trigger an alert to the configured Lark webhook.

 **   **Story 1.3: Brand Header UI**
     *   **Description:** Create the main brand header component, which acts as the "bio" section of the vendor's profile page.
 It will display the vendor's logo, core information, and contact/social media links.